Mwobobia/alx-higher_level_programming/0x00-python-hello_world/README.md

 If the implementation is easy to explain, it may be a good idea.
 Namespaces are one honking great idea -- let's do more of those!

+Pycodestyle
+Pycodestyle is now the new standard of Python style code

 ![image](https://user-images.githubusercontent.com/111277935/223369803-5643d342-8c78-41f4-b2f6-0301779a6a2c.png)